Rekulous/CloneCord-Bot/README.md

 ```
 ATTENTION

-This repo is under hiatus and won't have any updates for a month or two due to my inactivity and IRL stuff I'm dealing with rn.
+This repo is under hiatus and won't have any updates for some time.
+I'm thinking of rewriting and updating it at the moment, but not now.
+Sorry!

-THE HEROKU BUILD IS BROKEN!!!
-Don't use it!
-Sorry for the inconveniences
 ```

 A Discord.py bot for Running GClone, an RClone mod that allows multiple Google Service Account configuration.
 Inspired by Telegram MirrorBots and CloneBot.